jdonaldson/promhx/Readme.md

 ```
 Promhx has a number of powerful features:

-* Specify a promise on one or more values.
+* You can specify a "then" callback on one or more promise values.
-* Callback functions are typed according to the values that the promises contain.
+* Callback functions are typed according to the values that the promises
+  contain.
 * Errors are propogated through the promise chain.

+Promhx has the following behavior:
+* Promises can only be resolved once.
+* Promises will remember their resolved value, and any functions specified
+  afterwards by "then()" will get ther result synchronously.
+* It is only possible to cancel a promise by rejecting it, which triggers an
+  error.

 ```js
 // Declare a promised value